toddWang23/json-file-comparator/readme.md

 ## Roadmap

-* [ ]  Improve file read performance.
+* [X]  Improve file read performance.
 Because it takes time when open file frequently, and read file based on file index, packages like `highland` might help.
+* [X]  Huge JSON value compare process in stream way
 * [ ]  Array comparasion.
 Array should not be compared based on key, value should be better choice.
 It can also help when it comes to **key change** scenario.
 * [X]  Adjustable memory usage parameters.
-* [ ]  Online website.
+* [X]  Online website.
 Which accept file upload and download comparasion result file, also JSON file comparasion result difference display.
 * [ ]  In-memory JSON object comparasion.

 ## Demo